-As the senior video journalist at the Fort Worth Star-Telegram, he reports, shoots, and edits documentaries for Star-Telegram.com.
-In 2016 he was voted Digital Story-Telling All Star for his doc-series Titletown, TX which chronicled the dream season of the state champion Aledo Bearcats.
-The series would go on to win two Edward R. Murrow awards for Excellence in Innovation and Excellence in Video.
+His documentary series Titletown, TX which chronicled the dream season of the state champion Aledo Bearcats was picked up by Facebook as part of their first slate of shows in 2017.
+The series would go on to win three Emmy’s at the Lone Star Emmy awards in 2017, the 2017 OJA Award for Excellence in Innovation and Digital Storytelling and two Edward R. Murrow awards for Excellence in Innovation and Excellence in Video.
 It also picked up first place from the APME for best use of video by a news organization in Texas.

 Since joining the Star-Telegram in 2013, as the founding member of the newsroom’s video operation, Christopher has produced more than 400 original videos covering such wide-ranging topics as college and professional sports, police violence and the Black Lives Matter movement, the abduction of McClatchy journalist Austin Tice, the 2016 presidential campaign and the tragic Dallas police shooting of 2016.

-His work has also appeared in Indigenous Media’s 60 Second Docs, AJ+, Washington Post, Discovery Channel, AFP, The Weather Channel, Bleacher Report, SBNation and many others.
+He’s worked with many digital news leaders including Gizmodo, Indigenous Media’s 60 Second Docs, AJ+, Washington Post, Discovery Channel, AFP, The Weather Channel, Bleacher Report, SBNation and others.

 Upcoming personal projects: